BAAI-DCAI/SpatialBot/script/eval/lora/evaluation_lora.md

 # Evaluation for LoRA tuning models

-We recommend trying RGBD o MME, GQA and SpatialBench, as they involve some depth related questions.
+We recommend trying RGBD on MME, GQA and SpatialBench, as they involve some depth related questions.

 ## SpatialBench
 (Dataset to be uploaded soon.)